Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Tsallis entropy and the entropic index

 We obtain $\beta$ from our simulations and after fitting with the $\chi^2$ distribution, the plot is shown in fig 3.
 We obtain a good fit for our temperature fluctuations and the entropic index can be obtained from these fits.
 The constant $\beta_0$ is the average of the fluctuating $\beta$ \cite{beck}.
+The value of $q$ is found to be $q = 1.51158 $ and $\beta_0 = 0.968718 GeV^{-1}$ with the asymptomatic standard error for $q$ being $3.5\%$ and for $\beta_0$ being $0.33\%$.
 It has been seen in most physical systems that the entropic index from the Tsallis statistics has some dependency on system parameters.
 For example, the value of $q$ is observed to depend on the spatial scale.
 In the next section, we study how the entropic index or $q$ value changes with various parameters of the system.